dapogny/sctuto/doc/Advanced/variational_inequalities.rst

 .. ##########

 An alternative idea is to use a constrained optimization algorithm.
-Let us consider the following discretization of the obstacle problem:
+Let us consider the following discretization of the obstacle problem.

 Then, it is natural to try and use an on-the-shelf constrained optimization algorithm, such as $\texttt{ipopt}$, which is interfaced in $\texttt{FreeFem}$.
 The syntax for calling $\texttt{ipopt}$ in $\texttt{FreeFem}$ is the following.